dburenok/BeautySpell/README.md

 This project will be useful for drafting an essay as you won't have to click on each word individually (like in Word or Pages).
 The incorrect words will be served in a controlled way, letting you work systematically through your text, rather than haphazardly looking for the red lines in your text.
 The automatic word suggestions can be easily overwritten during the spellcheck process.

 I'm interested in this project because I want to learn how to implement a word suggestion algorithm.
-I also think this is a simple, robust way to get spellcheck and text beautyfication functionality without any hassle.
+I also think this is a simple, robust way to get spellcheck and text beautification functionality without any hassle.

 ## User Stories